 A social skills enrichment program for primary students is a unique social thinking program that encourages children to think about how to get along with others and explore the benefits of developing new social skills.
-What’s the Buzz? is targeted at young people aged 6 – 12 years.

 This highly structured, role-play and play-based program is designed to teach children how to think socially and make friendship work.
 The program engages children into feeling friendship together, it encourages them to see it, taste it, smell it and laugh with each other.
 It connects young people and offers them the skills to belong.

 What’s the Buzz? is delivered through direct teaching, role-play, quizzes and fun in the context of an encouraging group.

 - Lesson 1: Meeting people and discovering differences!

 - Lesson 4: Cooperation

 - Lesson 6: Making it better

 - Lesson 7: Winning and losing – ‘gracefully’